lammona/lammona-project-week-11-soc/README.md

 ## Overview

-Why did you build this?
-What problem does it solve?

-Example:

-> I created this project to practice Next.js & Firebase authentication while building something useful.
-The app helps users track expenses, categorize spending, and set savings goals.
->
+I built this project to help junior developers (like myself) understand and implement key cybersecurity best practices in React applications.
+Security is often overlooked at the beginning of the coding journey, and this guide provides actionable steps to protect apps from common vulnerabilities.

 ---

 ## Tech Stack

-**Frontend:** React, Next.js, TypeScript
+**Frontend:** React, JavaScript, Vite, TypeScript

-**Backend:** Node.js, Express

-**Database:** Firebase Firestore

-**Styling:** Tailwind CSS
+**Styling:** CSS

-**Testing:** Jest, Cypress

 **Deployment:** Vercel